 Profile: U.S. Bancorp (USB.N)

-The Company's provides banking and investment services through a network of 3,085 banking offices principally operating in the Midwest and West regions of the United States.
-The Company operates a network of 5,053 ATMs and provides 24-hour, seven day a week telephone customer service.
-Mortgage banking services are provided through banking offices and loan production offices throughout the Company's markets.
-Consumer lending products may be originated through banking offices, indirect correspondents, brokers and other lending sources.
-The Company is also a provider of Visa corporate and purchasing card services and corporate trust services in the United States.
-A wholly-owned subsidiary, Elavon, Inc. (Elavon), provides merchant processing services directly to merchants and through a network of banking affiliations.
-Affiliates of Elavon provide similar merchant services in Canada, Mexico, Brazil and segments of Europe.
+The Company's provides banking and investment services through a network of approximately 3,130 banking offices operating in the Midwest and West regions of the United States, through online services and over mobile devices.
+The Company operates a network of approximately 4,940 ATMs and provides around the clock telephone customer service.
+Its mortgage banking services are provided through banking offices and loan production offices throughout the Company's markets.
+The Company's lending products are originated through banking offices, indirect correspondents, brokers or other lending sources.
+The Company is a provider of corporate and purchasing card services and corporate trust services in the United States.
+The Company's subsidiary, Elavon, Inc. (Elavon), provides merchant processing services directly to merchants and through a network of banking affiliations.
+The Company also provides corporate trust and fund administration services in Europe.

 Sources of Funds

 MINNEAPOLIS MN 55402-7000